Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 menu and selecting *Latios-\>Bootstrap*.

-For beginners, it is recommended to choose the *Standard-Injection Workflow* variant, as this matches the default Unity behavior while brining in all Latios Framework features.
+For beginners, it is recommended to choose the *Standard-Injection Workflow* variant, as this matches the default Unity behavior while bringing in all Latios Framework features.

 For those who prefer explicit ordering of systems, you may find the *Explicit